prompt-template/prompt-template/packages/cli/README.md

 # @prompt-template/cli

 A CLI to inspect and format prompt templates.
-Provide input variables via CLI flags and pipe formatted prompt templates into code agents, such as Claude or Codex.
+Provide input variables via CLI flags and pipe formatted prompt templates into code agents, such as Claude Code or Codex.

 ## Installation

+Install the following dependencies in the project containing your prompt templates:

 ```sh
 npm i @prompt-template/core @prompt-template/cli